insidewhy/wildcard-mock-link/readme.md

 )
 ```

-The above mocked provider will match two requests for `CAT_QUALITIES_QUERY` no matter what the variables are due to `nMatches: 2`.
-If `nMatches` is omitted then the mock will match an infinite number of requests.
+The above mocked provider will match two requests for `CAT_QUALITIES_QUERY` no matter what the variables are.
+Here `nMatches` is used to restrict the mock to the first two requests that match, when `nMatches` is omitted the mock will match an infinite number of requests.

 ### Asserting against the latest request/mutation/subscription.